spleafy/SimplifyIt-Angular-OLD/README.md

 ## What is SimplifyIt?

-SimplifyIt is a progressive web app, created with love and affection, coming to help the world.
+SimplifyIt is simply a productivity social media app.

 ## Features